tmedwards/sugarcube-2/docs/core/markup.md

 <span id="markup-verbatim-html"></span>
 ## Verbatim HTML

-A set of opening and closing &lt;html&gt; tags (`<html></html>`) defines the verbatim HTML markup.
+A set of opening and closing &lt;html&gt; tags—i.e., `<html></html>`—defines the verbatim HTML markup.
 The verbatim HTML markup disables processing of *all* markup contained within—both SugarCube and HTML—passing its contents directly into the output as HTML markup for the browser.
 Thus, you should only use plain HTML markup within the verbatim markup—meaning using none of SugarCube's special HTML [attributes](#markup-html-attribute-special) or [directives](#markup-html-attribute-directive).

 <p role="note"><b>Note:</b>
 You should virtually never need to use the verbatim HTML markup.